I’m Not at Fault in an Accident, Will My Insurance Increase?

 - Years of driving experience

-When considering these factors, the most important one for determining your car insurance rates is the driver’s safety record.
-What is considered when making up this record is the following:
+When considering these, the most important factor for determining your car insurance rates is the driver’s safety record.

-We already established that if you weren’t at fault your insurance rates shouldn’t go up.
-Yet, you must take in account that California is a comparative negligence state.
-This law argues that sometimes, a crash is not the product of a single party’s actions and both drivers involved can be considered at fault for the crash.
+If you were involved in a motor vehicle accident resulting in vehicle damage and physical injury but you were not at fault in an accident, your premium rate shouldn’t go up.
+Yet, you must take into account that California is not a no-fault state for auto accidents.
+Therefore, determining the responsible party is done differently.
+This law argues that sometimes, a traffic accident is not the product of a single party’s actions, and both drivers involved can be considered at fault for the incident.